An intermediary to transform concerns into opportunity.

 - Identify resources

 - Serve as an office of notice

 - Participate in any formal processes

 Who Does the Ombudsperson Report To?

-To maintain the principle of independence, the ombudsperson reports directly to Neil Vickers, Executive Vice President of Finance and Administration.
+To maintain the principle of independence, the ombudsperson reports directly to Neil Vickers, Executive Vice Chancellor of Finance and Administration.
 This keeps the office of the ombudsperson out of any department or division, allowing the office to serve without bias toward any area.